 When most people think of wild horses they think of flying manes and tails and pounding hooves.
 These are signs of panic, not wildness.
 Many of our visitors have said they have more trouble being close enough to their own horses in pasture to take pictures than they do with ours.
 Our horses are wild because even without the protective fence and our presence, they would still survive (once the reproductive problems are solved).
 They don’t need us, they are in no way domesticated.
 They are feral, the preferable word.

-Power on the Preserve is from a solar array (except for a small propane stove and refrigerator).
-A composting toilet deals with waste and cannot contaminate the water supply.
-Our supplies and facilities are in 20’ steel shipping containers.
-We use VHF radios for on Preserve communications and cell phones for emergencies.
+Power on the Preserve was from a solar array (except for a small propane stove and refrigerator).
+A composting toilet dealt with human waste and could contaminate the water supply.
+Supplies and facilities still are are in 20’ steel shipping containers much in need of overhaul and should be replaced with new structures.

 We receive NO financial assistance from the Government of the Bahamas.
 We survive solely on the funds we raise through this web site, visits from tourists, and occasional grants and donations.
 All funds go directly to pay the two men who maintain the Preserve, to buy gas for the truck, diesel for the tractor, and to pay for all repairs and new equipment when we can afford it.

-Please join us in our work to keep these wonderful horses alive, and to expand the sanctuary into a haven for other abandoned and abused animals.
+Please join us in our work to bring these wonderful horses back, and to expand the sanctuary into a haven for other abandoned and abused animals.
 And help us make it a haven for people too.